TrullJ/ssllabs/README.md

 Use:

-Download module and navigate inside ssllabs.py folder.
+Download module and navigate inside ssllabs folder.

 Then: